Updated March 18, 2023

 Step 17: Select either of the below steps to start R.

-Step 19: Select the start menu from there select the all programs option, after that, you will find R icon.
+Step 19: Select the start menu; from there, select the all programs option; after that, you will find the R icon.
 Click on the icon to run the program.

 1. The R commands have to be written into the console for carrying out different analyses.
-Blue is the example of an R prompt.
-The commands are submitted on pressing the enter key.
+Blue is an example of an R prompt.
+The commands are submitted by pressing the enter key.

-3. All variables including scalers, vectors, matrices, etc those are created by R are called objects.
+3. All variables, including scalars, vectors, matrices, etc., that are created by R are called objects.
 Values to variables are assigned using an arrow in R. For example, we can assign the value 2*3 to the variable x using the below command.

 > x <- 2*3

-6. R offers help function and it can be used to get the details of any command and its usage.
-Below is an example of getting help for log function:
+6. R offers a help function, and it can be used to get the details of any command and its usage.
+Below is an example of getting help for the log function:

 7. When someone is not sure of the exact function or knows it partially, it can be searched with either help.search() and RSiteSearch() functions.

-This is a guide to Install R. Here we discuss its Concept, Prerequisites, Step by Step Process of Installation, and a Brief Knowledge about its Workings.
+This is a guide to Install R. Here we discuss the basic concept, prerequisites, step by step process of installation, and brief knowledge on how it works.
 You may also look at the following articles to learn more –